Aldrin1807/Blog-Website/README.md

 The backend implements authentication and authorization system using ASP Identity and JWT.
 It ensures that users can securely register and log in, with role-based authorization differentiating between Admins and Users.

 ## Blog Management
 Authenticated users can get, create, update, and delete blog posts.
-Administrators have control over both blog posts and creators.
+Admins have control over both blog posts and users.
 Each blog post includes essential elements such as a title, content, publication date, tags, and images.

 ## Commenting System
 The commenting system enables users, both authenticated and unauthenticated, to add comments to blog posts.